kamila-falgowska/homepage/README.md

 ## Demo
 https://kamila-falgowska.github.io/homepage/
 ## Description
+Welcome to my first project!
 The webpage is intended to introduce myself, my skills, and interests.

-My website is designed with simplicity and readability in mind.
+My project is designed with simplicity and readability in mind.
 The website is fully responsive and adapts seamlessly to different screen sizes and devices.

 ## Technologies used
 - HTML